 Do you want to learn French?
 Get the app and start now!

 The least spoken language in our top of most spoken languages is German.
 The same as French, German is a very notorious language worldwide.
-Some 56 million people were brave enough to learn it, while 76 million others are lucky enough to be German natives.
+Some 56 million people were brave enough to learn it, while almost 100 million others are lucky enough to be German natives.
 It is the most widely spoken and official or co-official language in Germany, Austria, Switzerland, South Tyrol (Italy), the German-speaking Community of Belgium, and Liechtenstein.
 It is also one of the three official languages of Luxembourg.

 Writing system: Latin (German alphabet).